Best Ethernet Cables for Gaming in 2024 (Speed, Bandwidth, and Gaming Performance)

 That said, traditional gaming doesn’t demand much when it comes to bandwidth, with most games only really needing an internet connection of just a few megabits per second to remain responsive.
 Almost all Ethernet cables regardless of category can provide that.
 Where you do need to consider higher bandwidth cables and connections, however, is game streaming.
 If you’re looking to use a service like GeForce Now, Amazon Luna, or Xbox Game Pass, a higher bandwidth connection and a higher bandwidth Ethernet cable, would be a good idea.

 If alongside gaming, you perform large file transfers across your network regularly and your networking hardware like your router and/or switch can support up to 10Gbps Ethernet, then using Cat6 cables is a great idea.
-Just be sure that all the hardware on your network supports it, otherwise you might run into problems with the full bandwidth of your cabling not being utilized.
+Just be sure that all the hardware on your network supports it, otherwise, you might run into problems with the full bandwidth of your cabling not being utilized.

 Cat 5 cables aren't the same as Cat5e, even if their names are very close to one another.
 Cat5 is the older standard and because of that its features and performance are significantly worse.
 Although it theoretically can support Gigabit Ethernet, this is only at very short distances.
 As such, it is traditionally advertised to only support 100Mbps Ethernet connections, rather than the Gigabit connection of Cat5e (or the 10Gbps of Cat6).